ade25/ade25-docker-traefik/README.md

 project handling.
 Traefik allows you to run multiple projects simultaneously without open port collisions.

-## More background

 Traefik is a HTTP proxy which automatically changes its own configuration whenever you spin up new docker containers.
 It then allows access to the web frontends by just passing all requests through itself, only needing one public port for all projects.
 To differentiate the projects it uses local domain names.

 So for example:
-* http://web.project1.t23dev/ could use the web server of project1
+* http://web.project1.tld/ could use the web server of project1
-* http://web.someotherproject.t23dev/ could use the web server of someotherproject
+* http://web.someotherproject.tld/ could use the web server of someotherproject

 # Install